OrangeC93/Book_Causal_Inference_What_If/Part2/Chapter12_IP_Weighting_and_Marginal_Structure_Models.md

 ## 12.1 The causal question
-Goal： estimate the average causal effect of smoking cessation A on weight gain Y.
+Goal: estimate the average causal effect of smoking cessation A on weight gain Y.

 Here we assume that the following 9 variables, all measured at baseline, are sufficient to adjust for confounding:
 - sex (0: male, 1: female)